-This document is to be read in conjunction with the information contained in Appendices and the the BFSU announcement and the Ore Reserve announcement of 31 July 2019.
+This document is to be read in conjunction with the information contained in Appendices and the BFSU announcement and the Ore Reserve announcement of 31 July 2019.

 This BFSU contains certain "forward-looking statements".
-Forward-looking statements can generally be identified by the use of forward looking words such as "forecast", "likely", "believe", "future", "project", "opinion", "guidance", "should", "could", "target", "propose", "to be", "foresee", "aim", "may", "will", "expect", "intend", "plan", "estimate", "anticipate", "continue", "indicative" and "guidance", and other similar words and expressions, which may include, without limitation, statements regarding plans, strategies and objectives of management, anticipated production dates, expected costs or production outputs for the Company, based on (among other things) its estimates of future production of the Thunderbird Project.
+Forward-looking statements can generally be identified by the use of forward looking words such as "forecast", "likely", "believe", "future", "project", "opinion", "guidance", "should", "could", "farget", "propose", "to be", "foresee", "aim", "may", "will", "expect", "intend", "plan", "estimate", "anticipate", "anticipate", "and other similar words and expressions, which may include, without limitation, statements regarding plans, strategies and objectives of management, anticipated production dates, expected costs or production outputs for the Company, based on (among other things) its estimates of future production of the Thunderbird Project and the future operation of Sheffield and the Thunderbird Project.

 To the extent that this BFSU contains forward-looking information (including forward-looking statements, opinions or estimates), the forward-looking information is subject to a number of risk factors, including those generally associated with the mineral sands industry.
 Any such forward-looking statement also inherently involves known and unknown risks, uncertainties and other factors that may cause actual results, performance and achievements to be materially greater or less than estimated.
-These factors may include, but are not limited to, changes in commodity prices, foreign exchange fluctuations, general economic and share market conditions, increased costs and demand for production inputs, the speculative nature of exploration and project development (including the risks of obtaining necessary licenses and permits and diminishing quantities or grades of reserves), changes to the regulatory framework within which the Company operates or may in the future operate, environmental conditions, including extreme weather conditions, geological and geotechnical events, and environmental issues, and the recruitment and retention of key personnel.
+These factors may include, but are not limited to, changes in commodity prices, foreign exchange fluctuations, general economic and share market conditions, increased costs and demand for production inputs, the speculative nature of exploration and project development (including the risks of obtaining necessary licenses and permits and diminishing quantities or grades of reserves), changes to the regulatory framework within which the Company operates or may in the future operate, environmental conditions including extreme weather conditions, geological and geotechnical events, and environmental issues, and the recruitment and retention of key personnel.

 Any forward-looking statements are also based on assumptions and contingencies which are subject to change without notice and which may ultimately prove to be materially incorrect, as are statements about market and industry trends, which are based on interpretations of current market conditions.
 Investors should consider the forward-looking statements contained in this BFSU in light of those disclosures and not place reliance on such statements.
-The forward-looking statements of subjective judgment, assumptions as to future events that may not be correct, known and unknown risks, uncertainties and other factors, many of which are outside the control of Sheffield.
+The forward-looking statements in this BFSU are not guarantees or predictions of future performance and may involve significant elements of subjective judgment, assumptions as to future events that may not be correct, known and unknown risks, uncertainties and other factors, many of which are outside the control of Sheffield.
 As a result, there can be no assurance that actual outcomes will not materially differ from these forward-looking statements.
-The forward-looking statements are based on assurance that actual outcomes will not materially differ from these forward-looking statements.
-The forward-looking statements are based on assurance that actual outcomes will not materially differ from these forward-looking statements.
-The forward-looking statements are based on assurance that actual outcomes will not materially differ from these forward-looking statements.
-The forward-looking statements are based on a result of new information or update any forward-looking statements, whether as a result of new information or update or otherwise.
+The forward-looking statements are based on information available to Sheffield as at the date of this BFSU.
+Except as required by law or regulation, Sheffield undertakes no obligation to provide any additional or updated information or update any forward-looking statements, whether as a result of new information for the vision or otherwise.